Apilashhh/Apilashhh/README.md

 ## About Me
-I am in my final year of a Bachelor's degree in Economics and Management with a specialization in Finance.
-I have a profound interest in finance, coding, sports, gaming, self-improvement books, and art.
+I am in my final year of a Bachelor's degree in Economics and Management with a specialization in Finance.I have a profound interest in finance, coding, sports, gaming, self-improvement books, and art.
 This GitHub repository reflects the diverse projects I undertake, showcasing my varied interests.
 It's a platform for sharing passions, narrating my academic and extracurricular journey, and potentially inspiring others.
-Join me on this adventure exploring academia, hobbies, and personal growth.
-📚💻⚽🎨 #FinancePassion #CodingEnthusiast #SportsLover #SelfImprovement #ArtAppreciation
+Join me on this adventure exploring academia, hobbies, and personal growth.📚💻⚽🎨 #FinancePassion #CodingEnthusiast #SportsLover #SelfImprovement #ArtAppreciation